 - Driving time: 4 h

-In Cleveland you find the over 100 years old West Side Market, with vendors selling bread, cheese, meats, baked goodies and more.
-It’s constantly named among the best food markets in America.
-Come and see what it’s all about when you’re in town!
+In Cleveland, you find the over 100 years old West Side Market, with vendors selling bread, cheese, meats, baked goodies and more.
+It’s constantly named among the best food markets in America and it’s great fun to explore its tastes.

-Another great place to visit is Little Italy in the eastern side of Cleveland.
-Here you find interesting art galleries and restaurants serving delicious Italian food.
+Another great place to visit with fantastic tastes is Little Italy in the eastern side of Cleveland.
+In Little Italy, you find interesting art galleries and, of course, restaurants serving delicious Italian food.

-This section includes Upstate New York stops at Niagara Falls and Corning.
-Then the road trip continues through Pennsylvania and New Jersey to reach the final destination of the itinerary, New York City.
+It includes Upstate New York stops at Niagara Falls and Corning.
+And then the road trip continues through Pennsylvania and New Jersey to reach the final destination on the itinerary, New York City.

 - Driving time: 3.5 h

 At the border between the United States and Canada you find Niagara Falls.
-It has the highest flow rate of all waterfalls in North America and is just as impressive as you can imagine that it is.
+Visiting Niagara Falls is a magnificent experience.
+Niagara Falls has the highest flow rate of all waterfalls in North America and it’s just as impressive as you can imagine that it is.

 The falls are best seen from the Canadian side in the town of Niagara Falls.
-There you find various ways to explore the wonder of Niagara.
-Three good ways to explore the falls are by going to the overlooks, take a boat tour and see after dark light shows and fireworks.
+Great ways to explore the falls when visiting are by going to the overlooks, take a boat tour and see after dark light shows and fireworks.